Build Time Actions

 test

 Run all of the built tests for the project via ctest.
 Does NOT actually build the tests, which is unfortunate.
+Requires LIBRA_TESTS is true.

 format